-In Maryland, there are two criminal acts which are defined as “crimes against marriage.”
-These acts, though they occur privately within a marriage, can be prosecuted as criminal offenses.
-Both adultery and bigamy are punishable criminal acts in Maryland.
+Maryland law considers adultery and bigamy as “crimes against marriage.”
+Although these acts occur privately within a marriage, they can be prosecuted as criminal offenses and are punishable criminal acts in Maryland.

-Maryland law, like the laws of most states, prohibits bigamy, which is entering into a marriage while already married to a living person.
-In Maryland, the bigamy law does not apply if:
+Maryland law prohibits bigamy.
+Bigamy is entering into a marriage while already lawfully married to a living person.
+In Maryland, the bigamy law does NOT apply if:

 - The person does not know where their previous lawful spouse is living at the time of the subsequent marriage ceremony.

-In Maryland, bigamy is a felony punishable by imprisonment for up to 9 years.
-Read the law: MD Code Criminal Law Section 10-502
+Bigamy is a felony punishable by imprisonment for up to 9 years.

 Read the law: Md.
 Code, Criminal Law § 10-502